 It all begins with the inbox.

 The ‘Inbox’ is a dumping ground.
 That isn’t to say that the tasks you enter here are useless – quite the contrary.

-The purpose is to keep your project management clean and streamlined.
+The purpose is to keep your project management, communications, and collaboration clean and streamlined.
 Your mind is racing and you have a ton of ideas, so record them here to stay on track with current project priorities.
 When you throw these ideas into the “Inbox” project organization list, you don’t forget them and stay focused on higher-priority tasks.

 Are colleagues and clients throwing you a lot of ad-hoc requests?
 Throw them into the “Inbox” lists so you don’t let these tasks interfere with what you are working on and other project priorities.